 1. Wireless Router

 The hardware works as a Wi-Fi router that gets the Internet connection then distributes that to the rest of the network via wired and Wi-Fi connections.

 In this role, you must use the router’s WAN port for the Internet source.
-This is the only role in which the router’s routing and networking features (QoS, Parental Control, Dynamic DNS, VPN server, port-forwarding, etc.) are available.
+It’s also the only role in which the router’s routing and networking features (QoS, Parental Control, Dynamic DNS, VPN server, port-forwarding, etc.) are available.

-Essentially, the hardware is now a standard router with a built-in Wi-Fi access point.
+Essentially, the hardware is now a standard routing box with a built-in managed switch and Wi-Fi access point(s).